Garlic Shepherds Pie

 Preparation

-- Melt butter in a pan then place ground beef, onion, garlic, Italian seasoning, salt and pepper.
+2. Melt butter in a pan then place ground beef, onion, garlic, Italian seasoning, salt and pepper.
 Cook on medium-high until the meat is golden brown.
-Drain meat then layer on the bottom of a baking dish, pack it down lightly until layer is uniform.
+Drain meat then layer on the bottom of a baking dish, pack it down lightly until the layer is uniform.

-- Pour cream corn into baking dish, cover ground beef layer uniformly.
+3. Pour cream corn into a baking dish, cover ground beef layer uniformly.
 Be sure to leave a few tablespoons of cream corn for later.

-- Use remaining cream corn to cover the mashed potatoes.
-This will prevent the potatoes from drying up in the oven.
+6. Use remaining cream corn to cover the mashed potatoes.
+This prevents potatoes from drying up in the oven.

-- Place in the oven for 25 to 30 minutes to heat up concerts.
+7. Place in the oven for 25 to 30 minutes to heat the contents.
 Comes out ready to serve.

 Leave a Reply